eddpeterson/theBucketList/Readme.md

 * If user is logged-in do not display Log in view
 * Need to update user name, email for new users and existing ones as well (because now new users will have only id and token fields)
 * Refactor FacebookDude to FacebookInfo

-# TODO: 100 hours initially estimated

 * Friends page should contain list of friends using the site # 8 hours
 - with % of accomplished goals # 1 hour
 - with their photos # 2 hours
-- leading distribution among frames
+- leading distribution among frames # could not get sparklines gem to run
+* Create changelog.
+See how other open source projects does it.

+# TODO: 100 hours initially estimated

 * Use design created by Alexander # 16 hours
 * Accept terms of use for the website.
 Read about different software licenses # 8 hours